kyberdrb/installed_packages_linux/README.md

 ---

 * dmidecode - RAM info
+    - installation of this utility solves/removes the error message in `journalctl`: `libvirtd[568]: Cannot find 'dmidecode' in path: No such file or directory`
 * dcfldd - safe `dd`
 * lxqt - LXQt desktop environment
     - REMOVE `pcmanfm-qt` and replace it by `thunar` as a file manager
 * filezilla -> FTP client
 * mousepad -> po instalacii otvorit mousepad, ist do Edit->Preferences->View->Colour scheme->Cobalt (biele pismena na ciernom pozadi)
+* bluez bluez-utils blueman - Bluetooth activation
+* fwupd - updates BIOS and UEFI and other device's firmware from Linux, if the device is supported

 openvswitch -> virtual switch for bridging VMs and containers